bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 2.0.7 (December 2014) =

+- Fix: no message when restoring page from trash
 - Fix: use correct width for media attachment
 - Add: filter `simple_history/logrowhtmloutput/classes`, to modify HTML classes added to each log row item